ioztelcan/lib-illy/include/illy/memory/README.md

 ## unique_ptr

-A unique pointer implementation that deep copies underlying resource.
+A unique pointer implementation that deep copies underlying resource not just the pointer to it.
+It ensures there is still one unique_ptr owner per resource.

-It works the same way as STL's `std::unique_ptr` with the exception that it's copyable (deep copies the resource).
+It works the same way as STL's `std::unique_ptr` with the exception that it's copyable (deep copies the resource as well).

 - It has a copy constructor and a copy assignment operator that deep copies the underlying resource.
 - It doesn't have a `get()` member function.
-Instead, it has a `get_copy()` member function which returns a unique_ptr with a copy of the underlying resource.
+Instead, it has a `get_copy()` member function which returns a new unique_ptr with a copy of the underlying resource.
 - `illy::make_unique<T>()` factory function can be used in a similar fashion to STL equivalent.
 - Supports providing a custom deleter type.
 Second template argument can be a custom deleter and by default it is `std::default_delete<T>`.

 > **Warning**
-> Similar to `std::unique_ptr`, comparison operators compare the pointer values of unique_ptrs, rather than comparing the resource.
+> - Similar to `std::unique_ptr`, comparison operators compare the pointer values of unique_ptrs, rather than comparing the resource.
+> - Arrays are not supported yet.

 **Example:**